8 Ways To Save Your Android Battery Life Forever

 A dark Keyboard or dark theme can save battery life.
 It is necessary, especially for those who spend several hours chatting with their phones.

-To change your android keyboard theme go to Setting >> Language and Input >> Google Keyboard >> Theme >> select a Black Theme.
+To change your Android keyboard theme go to Settings>> Language and Input >> Google Keyboard >> Theme >> select a Black Theme.

 5. No need to connect all the time